 She says these effects are unlikely to be limited just to the turfed area, but would also have a knock-on effect on surrounding areas.

-She suggests that a better alternative for those wanting to reduce lawn maintenance may be to replace lawn areas with ground covers and garden beds.
+Connor suggests that a better alternative for people wanting to reduce lawn maintenance might be to replace lawn areas with ground covers and garden beds.

 "If you have well-prepared garden beds and use the right plants, they will take very little effort to maintain," she says.